 Oil water separators (OWS) are frequently found at industrial sites where process water and stormwater may contain oils and greases, oily wastewaters, or other immiscible liquids requiring separation.
 Food industry discharges typically require pretreatment prior to discharge to municipally owned treatment works.
-Per 10 CSR 26-2.010(2)(B), all oil water separators must be operated according to manufacturer's specifications and authorized in NPDES permits or may be classified as a hazardous tank.
+Per 10 CSR 26-2.010(2)(B), all oil water separators must be operated according to manufacturer's specifications and authorized in NPDES permits or may be regulated as a petroleum tank.